Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

 \subsubsection{Latent MDP models}

-The state representations we seek to learn in DRL must include all the relevant information for learning to make optimal decisions.
-Therefore, learning approaches for SRL have to be able to discriminate between task-relevant and task-irrelevant features.
+The state representations we seek to learn in \acrshort{drl} must include all the relevant information for learning to make optimal decisions.
+Therefore, learning approaches for \acrshort{srl} have to be able to discriminate between task-relevant and task-irrelevant features.

-Instead of relying only on observation reconstruction, we can focus on encoding the relevant features for predicting the evolution of the world in the latent state space: the MDP models.
-The MDP models include the \textit{forward} or \textit{transition model} predicting the next state given the current one and the action taken, the \textit{reward model} predicting the reward given the current state and action taken\footnote{The reward model may only be a function of the state, but for the sake of generality we introduce it as a function of state-action pairs.}, and the \textit{inverse model} predicting the action between pairs of consecutive states.
+Instead of relying only on observation reconstruction, we can focus on encoding the relevant features for predicting the evolution of the world in the latent state space: the \acrshort{mdp} models.
+The \acrshort{mdp} models include: \begin{itemize} \item the \textit{forward} or \textit{transition model} predicting the next state given the current one and the action taken, \item the \textit{reward model} predicting the reward given the current state and action taken (note that the reward model may only be a function of the state, but for the sake of generality we introduce it as a function of state-action pairs), and \item the \textit{inverse model} predicting the action between pairs of consecutive states. \end{itemize}

-In the context of state representation learning, the MDP models act on \textit{latent} state variables to describe the latent dynamics of the systems.
-Because these models utilize latent variables, we refer to them as \textit{latent MDP models}.
-Figure \ref{fig:forward_model} shows an example of a latent forward model.
-However, good latent MDP models are generally hard to learn, especially from high-dimensional noisy inputs.
+These latent models are parameterized with shallow \acrshort{fcnn} (only a few layers) because they deal with low-dimensional latent variables.
+In the context of \acrshort{srl}, the \acrshort{mdp} models act on latent state variables to describe the latent dynamics of the systems.
+Because these models utilize latent variables, we refer to them as latent \acrshort{mdp} models.
+However, good latent \acrshort{mdp} models are generally hard to learn, especially from high-dimensional noisy inputs.
 In the following paragraphs, we explicitly focus on the latent forward model, the latent reward model, and the latent inverse model.
 These latent models are learned using the tuples $(\bm{o}_t, \bm{a}_t, \bm{o}_{t+1}, r_t)$ from the memory buffer.
-Then, we discuss different combinations of the MDP models that lay the foundation of two important theoretical frameworks in DRL: the \textit{MDP homomorphism} and the \textit{bisimulation metric}.
+Eventually, we discuss different combinations of the \acrshort{mdp} models that lay the foundation of two important theoretical frameworks in \acrshort{drl}: the \textit{\acrshort{mdp} homomorphism} and the \textit{bisimulation metric}.